WPrendota/SimpleCalculator/README.md

 # SimpleCalculator
-	The simple calculator example with Test file.
+The simple calculator and test file example.

 #### Technologies
 * Python

-#### SimpleCalculator

 #### Testing
 The implemented calculator functions were checked by UnitTests attached in the 'TestSimpleCalculator.py' file.